Best 0% APR + Low Interest Finance Deals For March 2025

 See all our picks for the best 0 APR SUV deals for March »

-It's easier to splurge on a stylish, high-end vehicle when you don't have to pay interest.
-Our top pick this month is the 2024 Audi A6 with a deal of 0.99% APR for 60 months.
+It’s easier to splurge on a stylish, high-end vehicle when you don’t have to pay interest.
+Our top picks this month are the 2024 INFINITI Q50 with a deal of 0.90% APR for 60 months for cars and the 2024 Audi Q4 e-tron with a deal of 0.99% APR for 60 months for SUVs.

 Car Deals Aren’t The Only Way to Save!